 python setup.py build sudo python setup.py install

-There are three levels of dependencies in astroML.
+There are two levels of dependencies in astroML.
 Core dependencies are required for the core astroML package.
-Add-on dependencies are required for the performance astroML_addons.
 Optional dependencies are required to run some (but not all) of the example scripts.
 Individual example scripts will list their optional dependencies at the top of the file.